-- a) To be listed as a National Approved Dressage Judge at Elementary or equivalent level (simple changes lateral work medium paces) and to be familiar with and fully understand the Training Scale as per the Dressage Rules. - b) To have some experience in course evaluation, knowledge of Eventing Risk Management, dispute resolution and disciplinary matters. - c) To have regular practice as a National Eventing Judge over a period of at least two years, including acting as a member of the Ground Jury at a minimum of two international Events of which at least one must be a Long Format Competition. - d) To have fulfilled the educational requirements with a positive assessment and recommendation for promotion. - e) To understand English. - f) To be supported by the National Federation.
+- a) To be listed as a National Approved Dressage Judge at the Medium Elementary or equivalent level (including collection and extension in walk, trot and canter, simple flying changes, half-passes, and shoulder-in lateral work medium paces) and to be familiar with and fully understand the Training Scale as per the Dressage Rules. - b) To have some experience in course evaluation, knowledge of Eventing Risk Management, dispute resolution and disciplinary matters.

+- c) To have regular practice as a National Eventing Judge over a period of at least two years, including acting as a member of the Ground Jury at a minimum of two international Events of which at least one must be a Long Format Competition. - d) To have fulfilled the educational requirements with a positive assessment and recommendation for promotion. - e) To understand English. - f) To be supported by the National Federation.